Batman (Jace Fox): Infinite Frontier

 After years of absence, Fox returned under DC's Infinite Frontier relaunch.
 In his rebooted origin, Tim, due to his family's immense wealth, became a hedonistic playboy, indulging in a jet set life of non-stop partying and promiscuous affairs.
 On the night before his seventeenth birthday, an angry Tim stormed out of his party after a failed attempt to seduce a girl who had caught his eye.
 While driving on the phone with another girl, Tim failed to notice a man crossing the street, ramming into him with his car.
 Tim went to check on the man, who was terribly injured, and, despite the man's pleas, Tim ran away to his father.
-Lucius hired a team of lawyers and private investigators to protect his son from the legal consequences.
+Lucius hired a team of lawyers and private investigators to protect his son from legal consequences.
 It was discovered that the victim was an alcoholic domestic abuser, and the team made the case that he was too drunk to notice the traffic light change.
 When Tim protested his father's actions, he was shipped off to military school.

-After a decade abroad being trained by multiple teachers, including that of Katana, Timothy, now going by his nom de guerre of "Jace", returned home as his father inherited the Wayne Family's fortune.
+After a decade abroad being trained by multiple teachers, including that of Katana, Timothy, now known as Jace, returned home as his father inherited the Wayne Family's fortune.
 His return home briefly upended the family, with his sister Tamara falling into a coma, his brother Luke refusing to acknowledge him, and his sister Tiffany becoming estranged from Luke.
 Eventually, Jace discovered one of Bruce Wayne's old Batsuits in an abandoned area in Wayne Enterprises.